rtalusan13/ML_Columbia/README.md

 # ML @ Columbia University
 Online Machine Learning I (Grad/Master's Level) Course @ Columbia University.

-This course provides an introduction to supervised and unsupervised techniques for machine learning.
-We will cover probabilistic and non-probabilistic approaches with learning activities such as lecture videos, quizzes, and coding projects.
+This course provides an introduction to supervised and unsupervised techniques for machine learning, covering probabilistic and non-probabilistic approaches with lectures and coding projects.

 ## Academic Integrity